-Enable the RESTful APIs for Custom CI Types in Service Manager
+Task 5: Enable the RESTful APIs for Custom CI Types in Service Manager

-If your existing UCMDB-SM integration environment uses any custom CI types, you need to update the External Access Definition of each custom CI type in Service Manager to enable its RESTful API.
-The Service Manager Enhanced Generic Adapter requires the ucmdbIntegration RESTful APIs to work.

-The following table describes the parameters that you need to update in each External Access Definition.
+If your existing UCMDB-SM integration environment uses any custom CI types, you need to update the External Access Definition of each custom CI type in Service Manager to enable its RESTful API for using a generic adapter.
+A Service Manager generic adapter requires the ucmdbIntegration RESTful APIs to work.
+The following table describes the parameters that you need to update in each External Access Definition in Service Manager (System Administration > Tailoring > Web Services > External Access Definition).

-Parameter Description Example Value RESTful Enabled RESTful Enabled Enables the RESTful API (must be set to true to enable the RESTful API) Resource Collection Name Specifies a unique name for the resource collection.
+Parameter Description Example Value RESTful Enabled Enables the RESTful API (must be set to true to enable the RESTful API) true Resource Collection Name Specifies a unique name for the resource collection.
 The following convention is recommended: <ws name="" object="">+'s'</ws> ucmdbATMs Resource Name Specifies a name for the resource.
 The following convention is recommended: <ws name="" object=""></ws> ucmdbATM Unique Keys Unique keys of the relevant device table logical.name Max Records Returned in Query Maximum number of returned records in one query 1000 Resource Collection Actions - POST Action to invoke for a POST request on the resource collection Create Resource Actions - POST Action to invoke for a POST request on the resource Create Resource Actions - PUT Action to invoke for a PUT request on the resource Update Resource Actions - DELETE Action to invoke for a DELETE request on the resource Delete